open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ## 6. Create a new file as your personal MDwiki page and commit your changes

 Before editing, ensure you're working in your own GitHub repository.
-Verify that the repository name includes your GitHub username.
-For example, it should look like `<YourGitHubUserName>/<YourGitHubUserName>.github.io`.
+Verify that the repository name includes your GitHub **username**.
+For example, it should look like `<YourUserName>/<YourUserName>.github.io`.

 ### 6.1 Create a new branch